 - the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 9.
-For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data: biological10.Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data:10.Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
 Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - Research 11.
 Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively. - 12.
 Research shall be conducted in accordance with Conservation Measure 24-01. - 13.
 Toothfish shall be tagged at a rate of at least five fish per tonne green weight caught.

-Environ- 14.
+The tagging rate and the tag-overlap statistic shall be calculated for each SSRU (paragraph 2). - Environ- 14.
 Conservation Measure 26-01 applies.